The Mission

 Connecting Writers & Other Artists to the Arts Community

-Why the ReEntry Lab?
+Why ReEntry Lab?

 There are many organizations centered around reentry (and doing great work).
 Other groups focus on the arts, and on social justice, and on building a more equitable, inclusive, and just society.